Exodromy: The homotopy theory of stratified spaces

-\begin{exm} Our primary interest is when the base is a spectral topological space $S$ regarded as a profinite poset, whence we obtain the \category $\Pro(\Strat)_S$ of \emph{$S$-stratified prospaces}.
+\begin{exm} Our primary interest is in stratified prospaces stratified by a spectral topological space regarded as a profinite poset.
 Still, in order to reason effectively with these, it is occasionally necessary to deal with more general stratified prospaces. \end{exm}

+We now turn to the functoriality of the assignment $ \goesto{\PP}{\Pro(\Str)_{\PP}} $.
+The key point is that the adjunctions relating the \categories $ \Str_P $ as $ P $ varies extend to stratified prospaces.